gbraad-actions/fedora-action/README.md

 >       - run: dnf install -y gcc make cmake && ./build.sh
 >       - run: dnf install -y rpm-build && ./scripts/package.sh
 > ```
+> In this caase you can continue with the state of the container, as this action restarts this cleanly for each step.